ranieldodriguez/Main/Instructions, Guides, Certification Prep/Project+/Review.md

 Address how the company is organized and meets the defintions of being a good citizen.
 # JAD (Joint Application Development)
 Specific type of workshop where customers take part in the design process of a product.
 A JAD workshop is a working session where the team and customer meet and design a product together.
 This is a good way to gain insights and support for the eventual product.
-# Collaborating
-Involves working together, sharing ideas, and utilizing expertise to arrive at a mutually satisfactory solution.
-Necessitates active cooperation.
 # Continuous Deployment
 Allows full automation of all processes so taht the code is released without manual checks.
 Comprehensive testing during intergrations and a strong recovery plan are needed so the code is less likely to have errors and any code that is released with errors can be withdrawn quickly.
 # Communication Plan